babylonchain/finality-provider/docs/finality-provider-export.md

 > Creates one key pair identified by the key name `finality-provider`

+## Creation & Export of Finality provider

-Finally to create and export the finality provider, run `fpcli export-finality-provider`.
+Finally, after setup of `eots` and `fdp`, to create and export the finality provider, run `fpcli export-finality-provider`.
 This command connects with the eots manager daemon process, creates one key and produces the finality provider export information.

 > Obs.: This command does not send a transaction to babylon chain `babylond tx btcstaking create-finality-provider`.